springfox/springfox/springfox-spring-integration/README.md

 Furthermore, since it is not feasible to use  static code analysis to find out about responses of spring-integration http inbound endpoints, springfox-spring-integration offers a possibility to use spring-restdocs to document response bodies.
-We inject our own `SpringFoxTemplateFormat` instead of asciidoc or markdown and evaluate the documentation snippets generated during test execution from this template format.
+We inject our own `SpringFoxTemplateFormat` instead of asciidoc or markdown in the test configuration and evaluate the documentation snippets generated during test execution from this template format in `SpringRestDocsOperationBuilderPlugin`.

 For more information see the readme files of [springfox-spring-integration-webmvc](../springfox-spring-integration-webmvc) and